Garden Museum

 The Garden Museum (formerly known as the Museum of Garden History) in London is Britain's only museum of the art, history and design of gardens.
 The museum re-opened in 2017 after an 18-month redevelopment project.

 The building is largely the Victorian reconstruction of the Church of St Mary-at-Lambeth which was deconsecrated in 1972 and was scheduled to be demolished.
 It is adjacent to Lambeth Palace on the south bank of the River Thames in London, on Lambeth Road.
 In 1976, John and Rosemary Nicholson traced the tomb of the two 17th-century royal gardeners and plant hunters John Tradescant the Elder and the Younger to the churchyard, and were inspired to create the Museum of Garden History.
 It was the first museum in the world dedicated to the history of gardening.

+In 2019, the Museum opened an Archive of Garden Design to provide access to the records of leading British garden designers, together with the writers and photographers who have interpreted their work.
+The collection began with the archives of Penelope Hobhouse, Beth Chatto, John Brookes, Russell Page and Janet Jack, and has since been added to with archives of writers Joy Larkcom, Alan Titchmarsh and Paul Miles, as well as horticultural suppliers.

-The Museum's main gallery is on the first floor, in the body of the church.
+The museum's main gallery is on the first floor, in the body of the church.
 The collection includes tools, art, and ephemera of gardening, including a gallery about garden design and the evolution of gardening, as well as a recreation of Tradescant's 17th-century Ark.
 The collections give an insight into the social history of gardening as well as the practical aspects of the subject.
-There are three temporary exhibition spaces which look at various aspects of plants and gardens and change every six months The redevelopment of the Museum, completed in 2017, included two new garden designs.
-The Sackler Garden, designed by Dan Pearson sits at the centre of the courtyard, replacing the knot garden, and the Museum's front garden is designed by Christopher Bradley-Hole.
+There are three temporary exhibition spaces which look at various aspects of plants and gardens and change every six months The redevelopment of the museum, completed in 2017, included two new garden designs.
+The Sackler Garden, designed by Dan Pearson sits at the centre of the courtyard, replacing the knot garden, and the museum's front garden is designed by Christopher Bradley-Hole.

 In 2006, Christopher Woodward, formerly director of the Holburne Museum in Bath, Somerset, was appointed as the director of the Garden Museum.